Is the book “50 Shades of Grey” brilliant, entertaining erotic literature, or misogynistic horror-show? A textual analysis with 39 quotations.

 (ii) I am avoiding details of the sexual aspects of the book.
-But I find troubling the way the detailed depictions of BDSM activities between a violent, domineering man who enjoys inflicting pain and a woman who initially resists ritualised violence but eventually accepts and comes to relish it, 50 Shades flirts with normalising some pretty unpleasant behaviour which in reality, is not about sex but about power.
+But I find troubling the way in which, in its detailed depictions of BDSM activities between a violent, domineering man who enjoys inflicting pain and a woman who initially resists ritualised violence but eventually accepts and comes to relish it, 50 Shades flirts with normalising some pretty unpleasant behaviour which in reality, is not about sex but about power.

 The book teems with examples of this.
-Most would require more graphic detail than I want to put in this blog, but by in volume 1, Christian says:
+Most would require more graphic detail than I want to put in this blog, but for example in volume 1, Christian says: